DecafFries/Case-study-How-does-a-bike-share-navigate-speedy-success/README.md

 ### Deliverable
 - Your top three recommendations based on your analysis
-    - As users may choose the products based on different purposes, the business may consider weekend-only membership that offers better price than annual membership but also enhances user stickness.
+    - As users may choose the products based on different purposes, the business may consider weekend-only membership that offers a better price than annual membership but also enhances user stickiness.
-    - Since casual users usually have longer average duration than annual members, consider advertising the membership by highlighting the cost-efficiency especially for long duration hiring, also consider providing seasonal or weekly incentives/promotion to attract casual users to become annual members.
+    - Since casual users usually have a longer average duration than annual members, consider advertising the membership by highlighting the cost-efficiency, especially for long-duration hiring, also consider providing seasonal or weekly incentives/promotions to attract casual users to become annual members.
-    - Considering some of the extrordinary maximum duration may be resulted from product/service design issue, any duration longer than 24 hours should be investigated so casual users' benefits are protected, which could improve company's brand image and motivate users to consider member plan.
+    - Considering some of the extraordinary maximum duration may have resulted from product/service design issues, any duration longer than 24 hours should be investigated so casual users' benefits are protected, which could improve the company's brand image and motivate users to consider member plans.